-AEN45 ENTREPRENEURSHIP INTERNSHIP

-Description: The student participates in a workplace readiness seminar first semester and will apply entrepreneurship principles in a business setting through an internship second semester.
+AEN45 ENTREPRENEURSHIP WORK-BASED LEARNING EXPERIENCE 12 10 Credits Description: The student participates in a workplace readiness seminar first semester and will apply entrepreneurship principles in a business setting through a Work-Based Learning Experience second semester.
 Prerequisites: Completion of Year I Entrepreneurship Academy courses

-AEN10 INTRODUCTION TO BUSINESS 11 5 Credits Description: This course is for students who are interested in learning the fundamentals of business and entrepreneurship.
+AEN10 INTRODUCTION TO BUSINESS

+Description: This course is for students who are interested in learning the fundamentals of business and entrepreneurship.
 Students will learn the basics of many of the core areas that are critical in the business world.
-The course will cover key areas including economics, entrepreneurship, marketing, ethics, and finance through a variety of learning experiences such as a stock market simulation, lectures, quizzes, and writing a business plan.
+The course will cover key areas including economics, entrepreneurship, marketing, ethics, and finance through a variety of learning experiences such as a stock market simulation, lectures, guizzes, and writing a business plan.
 Prerequisites: None